 Special Purpose Certificate in Academic Practice

-- Who is the course for?
+Who is the Cert for?

-This course offers a professional qualification in academic practice for staff in Trinity and is designed to be flexible, research-informed and practice-based.
+This course offers a professional qualification in academic practice and is designed to be flexible, research-informed and practice-based.
 It encourages candidates to select their own professional development agenda in academic practice, and allows them to develop and evidence their academic practice, knowledge and values throughout their careers at times that are appropriate to them.
 The Course is based on the premise that everybody educating our students in Trinity should be committed to and supported in achieving an excellent student learning experience.

 Upon completion of the certificate staff can undertake further modules to facilitate lifelong learning and help maintain high quality practice throughout their careers.